Which Business Entity is Right For You?

 Legal and tax considerations enter into selecting a business structure, and your form of business will determine which income tax return form you will have to file.
 If you are not sure which business entity is the best for your situation, you would be advised to obtain some general guidance from a CPA or attorney.

 The following information will help you to understand the differences between the various forms of business entities that you may want to consider.
 Click on the type of company for more information.

 |Non Profit Corporations||No||Difficult||Board||Difficult|

 - General Partnership: A general partnership is an agreement, expressed or implied, between two or more persons who join together to carry on a business venture for profit.
-Each partner contributes money, property, labor, or skill; each shares in the profits and losses of the business; and each has unlimited personal liability for the debts of the business.
+Each partner contributes money, property, labor, or skill; each share in the gains and losses of the business; and each has unlimited personal liability for the debts of the company.

 - Limited Partnership: Limited partnerships limit the personal liability of each partner for the debts of the business according to the amount they have invested.
 Partners must file a certificate of limited partnership with state authorities.

 - Limited Liability Partnership: In limited partnerships, at least one of the owners is considered a “general” partner who makes business decisions and is personally liable for business debts.
 Limited Partnerships also have at least one “limited” partner who invests money in the business but has minimal control over daily business decisions and operations.
 The advantage for these limited partners is that they are not personally liable for business debts.
 The limited liability partnership (LLP) is a similar business structure but it has no general partners.
 All of the owners of an LLP have limited personal liability for business debts.

 - Limited Liability Company: An LLC is a hybrid between a partnership and a corporation.
 Members of an LLC have operational flexibility and income benefits similar to a partnership but also have limited liability exposure.
 While this seems very similar to a limited partnership, there are significant legal and statutory differences.